Dangerous Goods Drivers Licence

-Must be 18 years of age to apply for a DMIRS Dangerous Goods Drivers Licence
+Must be at least 18 years of age to apply for a DMIRS Dangerous Goods Drivers Licence

-Must read before attending the course the DMIRS Dangerous Goods Safety Information Sheet and Dangerous Goods and Explosives Licences Medical Certificate or the DMIRS website
+Must read before attending the course the DMIRS Dangerous Goods and Explosives Licences Medical Certificate and the DMIRS website

 Must complete pre-reading of the Dangerous Goods Drivers Licence Manual